akaes/python_flowers/README.md

 Many thanks to the Open-Tech-School-Mentors - I got the idea, could ask my questions and was encouraged to do math. :)

 Where is the math?
-It's the value 1.9626, the radius of an [isosceles triangle](https://en.wikipedia.org/wiki/Incircle_and_excircles_of_a_triangle#Incircle), in German: [gleichschenkliges Dreieck](https://de.wikipedia.org/wiki/Inkreis).
+It's the value 1.9626, the radius of an incircle [isosceles triangle](https://en.wikipedia.org/wiki/Incircle_and_excircles_of_a_triangle#Incircle), in German: [gleichschenkliges Dreieck](https://de.wikipedia.org/wiki/Inkreis).

 [equation](https://upload.wikimedia.org/math/0/d/1/0d11ba1d1682f1d8c219d341101985d4.png)